mhpi/generic_deltamodel/README.md

 Following as a generalization of *HydroDL*, `generic_deltaModel` (or *DeltaModel*) aims to expand differentiable modeling and learning capabilities to a wide variety of domains where prior equations can bring in benefits.

 Closely synergizes with deep learning tools and the scale advantage of PyTorch.
+Maintained by ([`MHPI group`](https://mhpi.info/)) advised by Dr. Chaopeng Shen.

 <br>